JNR Class 4110

-The Class 4110 (4110形) is a class of 0-10-0 steam locomotives built by the Japanese Government Railways (JGR) and designed by Hideo Shima.
-A total of 39 locomotives were built by Kawasaki Shipyard (present-day Kawasaki Heavy Industries).
+The Class 4110 (4110形) is a class of 0-10-0T steam locomotives built by the Japanese Government Railways (JGR) and designed by Hideo Shima.
+A total of 39 locomotives were built by Kawasaki Shipyard (present-day Kawasaki Heavy Industries) and operated on the steep sections of major trunk lines such as the Ōu Main Line.

-It was based on the 4100 type mechanism imported from the Kingdom of Bavaria at that time in 1912 (Meiji 45, Taisho era) and in terms of basic mechanism, it followed the same format.
+It was based on the 4100 type design imported from the Kingdom of Bavaria in 1912 (Meiji 45, Taisho era) and followed the same format in terms of basic function.

-It was a powerful steam locomotive and was operated in the steep sections of major trunk lines such as the Ou Main Line.

 Five members of the class were converted to standard gauge and sent to Korea, Empire of Japan in 1939, four to the Pyeongbuk Railway and one to the Danpung Railway.
-After the partition of Korea in 1945, all five locomotives were taken over by the Korean State Railway of North Korea, but their subsequent fate is unknown be it was assumed that they were scrapped around between 1969 and 1976.
+After the partition of Korea in 1945, these five were taken over by the Korean State Railway of North Korea.
+Their subsequent fate is unknown, but it was assumed they were scrapped between 1969 and 1976.
 Some 4110s were sent to Taiwan during the occupation period.
-In 1945, all of them were classified as Taiwan Railways class EK900.
-None of them has preserved all of the EK900’s were scrapped between 1975 and 1980.
+In 1945, all were reclassified as EK900 by the Taiwan Railways.
+All of the EK900’s were scrapped between 1975 and 1980.